Skip to content

 Operator-supplied authenticated HTTP headers (typically Cookie, sometimes Authorization / CSRF tokens) applied to probes for sites whose access policy names them since v0.10.
 Loaded from a TOML file via --sessions <file>; values are redacted from logs and never written to scan output.
 A named-but-missing session yields Uncertain(session_required).

-One detection rule on a Site: StatusFound { codes }, StatusNotFound { codes }, BodyContains, BodyAbsent, RedirectLocation, etc. A site declares one or more signals; the verdict is the negative-priority aggregation of their votes.
+One detection rule on a Site: StatusFound { codes }, StatusNotFound { codes }, BodyContains, BodyAbsent, BodyUsername, RedirectLocation, etc. A site declares one or more signals; the verdict is the negative-priority aggregation of their votes.
+BodyUsername is the strict exact-username signal: its marker must contain {username} and creates username profile evidence only when the rendered marker is present in the response body.

 Which underlying transport produced an outcome: http, impersonate, or browser.
 Stamped on every verdict as CheckOutcome.transport since v0.10 so downstream tools (doctor, bench harness, SPA’s transport chip, JSON consumers) can tell which path produced each verdict.